briancroxall/borderwaters/README.md

 We very much appreciate the cooperation of the different publishers and database providers in our research.
 We also appreciate [Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/) in [Brigham Young University](https://byu.edu)’s [Office of Digital Humanities](https://odh.byu.edu/) for his help with obtaining the data in the abovementioned third step.

-For copyright and licensing reasons, the repository contains only scripts and their output, as well as text or spreadsheets we have authored; the data that we used cannot be shared.
-We know this means that our work is not immediately reproducible, but we hope making our process visible will allow interested parties to see understand and/or critique how we performed our analysis.
+For copyright and licensing reasons, the data that we used cannot be shared; as such, the repository contains only scripts and their output, as well as files we have authored.
+We know this means that our work is not easily reproducible, but we hope making our process visible will allow interested scholars to understand and/or critique how we performed our analysis.

 ## Abbreviations
 Throughout this project, we refer to journals by shortened names: